|

 4. Applications Per Student Are Up

 Closely related to number three above, each applicant is applying to more colleges than ever before.
 That’s partially why those highly rejective colleges have such low admission rates.
-The Common App reports that overall application volume is up 21% in the past three years, and each applicant is now applying to an average of 5.7 colleges.
+The Common App reported last year that overall application volume is up 21% in the past three years and in 2024, reported a further 7% increase.
+Each applicant is now applying to an average of 5.7 colleges.
 Anecdotally, I read and hear about some students driving up that average with an unbelievable number of applications – 20 or more!
 I see absolutely no reason for students to apply to that many and still recommend about 7 applications.
 That number can be a bit higher or lower depending on the applicant and where they want to apply and their financial aid needs.

 So there you have it, the four tips to go along with the latest trends.
 I remain a fan of looking at colleges beyond the big names for the best financial deals, and at least equal educational quality.
 I’ll remind you that outside of a handful of states with cheap public universities, students can often get a better deal at a smaller, private colleges than at a big university, despite what the sticker price may look like (but consider what size is a best fit for your student).